exr98/HCA-uncovers-metastable-phenotypes-in-hEC-monolayers/README.md

 2) The reporting of single cell measurements
 3) The ability to perform correlative analysis between the different parameters (at single cell level)

-The [ECPT](incl. link to folder) folder contains the code required to set up this analysis using X.

 ### Requirements:
 1. Install [CellProfiler](https://cellprofiler.org/releases)